Details of a naturally finished

 Rolf Priesnitz is the Publisher of Natural

 Life Magazine.
-He also has 40 years experience in the
+He also has over 40 years experience in the